saverecs/SaverECS/README.md

 				}RETURN_VAL;

 				typedef struct{
-					datatype plantVarName; //The value sensed from the plant (remember to follow the same naming convension in the plant model as well.
+					datatype plantVarName; //The value sensed from the plant (remember to follow the same naming convention in the plant model as well.
 In addition, we use the key word "state_" as a prefix before the sensed variables of the plant and prefix by the key word "next_" to the output variables that is returned from the controller program.)

 					datatype otherControllerVarName;